sorin232307/romanian-energy-market-analysis/README.md

-# romanian-energy-market-analysis
-Hydroelectric energy market analysis for Romania (2015-2025):  XGBoost price forecasting, Merit Order modeling,  KMeans clustering and financial performance analysis  of Hidroelectrica S.A. | Python, Pandas, Scikit-Learn, XGBoost

- Romanian Energy Market Analysis
+# Romanian Energy Market Analysis

 ## Overview
 Analysis of electricity price drivers and Hidroelectrica S.A.